campfireunion/docs/docs/1.0/flipside/concepts/projects.md

 # Projects

-Sharing resources and working collaboratively in Flipside Studio is done through the use of shared projects.
-Everything you record in Flipside Studio is added to the currently-opened project, which you can use to organize your solo creations or share with others by adding them as project team members.
+Sharing resources and working collaboratively in Flipside is done through the use of shared projects.
+Everything you record in Flipside is added to the currently-opened project, which you can use to organize your solo creations or share with others by adding them as project team members.

-> **Note:** For users coming from an older version of Flipside Studio that didn't have projects, all of your existing recordings will automatically be moved into a default project for you.
+> **Note:** For users coming from an older version of Flipside that didn't have projects, all of your existing recordings will automatically be moved into a default project for you.

 ## Project team